Isaac-Andradee/url-shortener/README.md

 The application uses Redis for high-performance caching and MongoDB Atlas for persistent storage, designed to scale horizontally.

+> [!TIP]
+> You can see the system and service design flow [here](https://github.com/Isaac-Andradee/short4us/blob/main/SYSTEM-DESIGN.md)

 ## Prerequisites

 To run Short4Us, you'll need: